Frequently Asked Questions

 Isn’t Endure Fun grammatically incorrect?
 Shouldn’t it be Endurance Fun?

 What are you, an English teacher?
 Oh, you really are an English teacher?
 Sorry about that, I had no idea.
-Anyway, you are thinking of it as a noun.
 I think of it as a action, or directive.
 “Hey, let’s go endure some fun today.”
 Plus, the phrase Endurance Fun doesn’t have the endorphin connection.

 Where did this site come from?